charlesyoussef/phpipam_sync/README.md

 This is contributed to by many factors mainly:
 - The growth in the number of endpoints on the network, from users to servers and things (IoT).
-- Diversity of technology, especially with the additions of SDN and network controllers like SDA.
+- Diversity of technology, especially with the additions of SDN and network controllers like Cisco SDA.
-- Use of manual processes of managed IP addresses, frequently via some form of Excel or Smartsheet.
+- Use of manual processes of managed IP addresses, commonly via some form of Excel or Smartsheet.

 ## Solution presented in this program: